HLS .m3u8 Manifests

 Manifests must have an

-or higher.For live content, manifests must contain markers to delineate ad avails.
+EXT-X-VERSIONof3or higher.For live content, manifests must contain markers to delineate ad avails.
 This is optional for VOD content, which can use VMAP timeoffsets instead.

 The manifest file must have ad slots marked with one of the following: